jcarley/cli/Docs.md

 catalyze associate "My Health Tech Company Production"
 ```

 Where `My Health Tech Company Production` is the name of your environment.
-However with the concept of <a href="#scope">scope</a> and being able to specify which environment to use on a command by command basis with the `-E` global option, that is a lot to type!
+However with the concept of [scope](#global-scope) and being able to specify which environment to use on a command by command basis with the `-E` global option, that is a lot to type!
 This is where environment aliases come in handy.

 When you associate an environment and you want to pick a shorter name to reference the environment by, simply add a `-a` flag to the command.
 Let's try the command again calling it `prod` this time: